How To Fix binkw32.dll Errors

 Copy binkw32.dll file - from game’s System directory to the game’s root directory.
 This is known to work as well.

 Upgrade your graphics adapter - Upgrading your computer’s video card may also solve your problem.
-You can visit System Requirements Lab to access weather your computer can play the game or not.
+You can visit System Requirements Lab to access whether your computer can play the game or not.
 It also tells you the system requirements you’ll need.

 Some games that might give the binkw32.dll error include Dungeon Lords, Age of Conan Civilization III, Battlefield 2142, Dungeon Siege II, World in Conflict, Broken Sword 4, BioShock, Empire Earth II, Hitman: Blood Money, Tomb Raider: Legend, The Elder Scrolls IV: Oblivion, and others.